broadly/css-inliner/README.md

 Rules that cannot be applied, are kept as is, and added back to the document inside a new `style` elements.
-These become accessible to browsers or email clients that refuse to load external stylesheets, but will still process `style` elements included in the document (e.g. GMail).
+These become accessible to browsers or email clients that refuse to load external stylesheets, but will still process `style` elements included in the document (e.g. Gmail).

 Rules that cannot be inlined include pseudo selectors such as `:hover` and `::after`, as well as all media queries such as `@media screen`.
 These can only